 SIWES forms are available at the Office of the Registrar and must be submitted during the normal Registration period of the semester the internship will take place.
-In order to register, students must have satisfied all prerequisites, secured the internship position and identified a faculty member who is willing to oversee their course of study within the appropriate department.
+In order to register, students must have satisfied all prerequisites, secured the internship position.
 The supervising faculty member must establish the academic requirements (i.e. learning outcomes, reports, presentations, etc.).
 Additional requirements may vary by department.
 The course number 493 is associated with all program internships.